MuyanXie/Project-Catan/README.md

   <img src="Pictures/Signin.png#center" width="50%" height = "500" style="display: block; margin: 0 auto" />
 </p>

+After signing into your own account, you will be able to see the home page of the platform; You will see a page with all the players displayed:

+__Picture Placeholder__

+ <ins>Abundances</ins>

 ## REST API Documentation:
 A Maven repository dependency *Open Api Documentation* has been embeded into pom.xml file in the Spring Boot Backend.
 You can access the api documentation file easily at http://localhost:8080/swagger-ui/index.html after launching the backend in local environment.